 Fortunately for all concerned, this article isn’t about servicing a brake master cylinder.
-But it is worth raising the point that like most things there are some good things to look at that might help trustees and advisers.
+But it is worth raising the point that, like most things, there are some good things to look at that might help trustees and advisers.

 It is far better to address any potential issues before they become an emergency.
-Where you do find something that needs attention, in most cases SSAS clients can he helped with tricky problems in order to set their pension scheme on the right footing and preserve the tax privileged funds for future generations.
+Where you do find something that needs attention, in most cases SSAS clients can he helped with tricky problems in order to set their pension scheme on the right footing and preserve the tax-privileged funds for future generations.
 This article gives an idea of the areas you might want to look over.

 How old is the trust deed?

 The older the governing documents are, the more likely that they have not kept up with changes in the legislation.
-It is better to have a deed which accommodates the up to date rules.
+It is better to have a deed which accommodates the up-to-date rules.
 This is true even though some of the current options are available without updating the deed.
 The point is that if there were a conflict between the deed wording and some action the trustees are taking, that could breed time-consuming disputes, even if the Trustees might well be doing the right thing.

 Is the property documentation up to date?